Natalie Grams: Biography

 Grams grew up in Bavaria, where she graduated high school in 1997.
-She studied medicine at Ludwig Maximilian University of Munich, Technical University of Munich, and Heidelberg University, where in 2005 she gained licensure as a physician in Germany.
+She studied medicine at LMU Munich, Technical University of Munich, and Heidelberg University, where in 2005 she gained licensure as a physician in Germany.
 In 2007 she received her doctorate as a medical faculty member at the University of Zurich.
-Until 2009 she was an intern at a private religiously-affiliated hospital in Heidelberg, where she specialized in geriatric and palliative medicine.
+Until 2009, she was an intern at a private religiously-affiliated hospital in Heidelberg, where she specialized in geriatric and palliative medicine.

-In a 2021 article Sami Emory relates the story of an incident in 2013.
+In a 2021 article, Sami Emory relates the story of an incident in 2013.
 Grams became violently ill from a viral infection.
 Normally Grams would have treated her condition with homeopathy.
 But her condition was bad enough that her family called for help.
 During the ambulance ride the medics engaged her in conversation and Grams said she was a physician.
 They asked what field of medicine she was in.
 She realized that the medics were able to save people's lives but, as a homeopathic doctor she was not.
 This caused her to question calling herself a homeopath, so she lied and said she was a general practitioner.
 She continued to practice homeopathy but it was only a couple of years later, when she started working on a defense of homeopathy, that questions about homeopathy would cause her to reevaluate homeopathy and her life in it.

 In 2004, in parallel with her medical education, Grams began pursuing education in traditional Chinese medicine and homeopathy.
 She completed her homeopathic education with an additional professional designation in that area, and was active exclusively in private homeopathic practice from 2009 through 2015.

 In May 2015 her first book Homeopathy Reconsidered – What Really Helps Patients was published by Springer Verlag in German (German title Homöopathie neu gedacht – Was Patienten wirklich hilft).
 She abandoned her homeopathic activity the same year.
 Grams is currently active in the Public Health sector, as a science communicator and as a freelance author.